About Müller Medien

 Communication within and across the five business divisions is the DNA of our corporate family.
 This and our cooperation with a diverse range of partners in companies in the digital and media industry worldwide are the driving force behind our business success and the joy we experience in our work."

 At the age of 65, Hans Müller founded what is now known as Telefonbuch Verlag Hans Müller from his living room in Nuremberg, thus laying the foundation for the Müller Medien corporate family of today.

 Our corporate family is aware of its responsibility with regard to the environmentally friendly use of resources.
 We advocate the sustainable and responsible use of natural resources and the maintenance of social and ecological standards along the wood, pulp, paper, printing, and recycling chain.

-Müller Medien is involved in the following five media sectors
+Müller Medien is involved in the following four media sectors

 Nationwide, the corporate family has holdings in around 20 directory publishers.